ObjectPlayer/ethernaut-ctf/README.md

 The Telephone challenge explores the difference between `tx.origin` and `msg.sender` in Ethereum.
 The goal is to claim ownership of the contract by exploiting this distinction.

 The solution contract (`TelephoneCall`) acts as an intermediary that calls the target contract, creating a scenario where `tx.origin` and `msg.sender` are different, allowing ownership to be claimed.

+### Token Challenge Summary

+The Token challenge demonstrates the dangers of integer underflow in Solidity.
+The goal is to gain a large number of tokens by exploiting a vulnerability in the `transfer` function.

+The solution contract (`TokenOverflowHack`) calls the `transfer` function with a value of 1, even if the balance is 0.
+This will cause an underflow and give the attacker a large number of tokens.

 ## Other Useful Commands